 Over long periods of time, the remnants of this life, rich in carbon, are carried back into the interior of the Earth and recycled.
-This pulls carbon out of the atmosphere, which makes sure we don’t get a runaway greenhouse effect, like what happened on Venus.
+This pulls carbon out of the atmosphere, which makes sure we don’t suffer a runaway greenhouse effect, which is what happened on Venus.
 Without the action of plate tectonics, there would be no way to recycle this carbon, and the Earth would become an overheated, hellish place.

 If you could separate the Earth out into piles of material, you’d get 32.1 % iron, 30.1% oxygen, 15.1% silicon, and 13.9% magnesium.
-Of course, most of this iron is actually down at the core of the Earth.
+Of course, most of this iron is actually located at the core of the Earth.
 If you could actually get down and sample the core, it would be 88% iron.
 And if you sampled the Earth’s crust, you’d find that 47% of it is oxygen.

 When astronauts first went into the space, they looked back at the Earth with human eyes for the first time.
 Based on their observations, the Earth acquired the nickname the “Blue Planet:.
 And it’s no surprise, seeing as how 70% of our planet is covered with oceans.
-The remaining 30% is the solid ground, rising above sea level, hence why it is called the “continental crust”.
+The remaining 30% is the solid crust that is located above sea level, hence why it is called the “continental crust”.

 Want more planet Earth facts?
 We’re halfway through.
 Here come 5 more!

-It’s actually 23 hours, 56 minutes and 4 seconds.
-This is the amount of time it takes for the Earth to completely rotate around its axis; astronomers call this a sidereal day.
-Now wait a second, that means that a day is 4 minutes shorter than we think it is.
+It actually takes 23 hours, 56 minutes and 4 seconds for the Earth to rotate once completely on its axis, which astronomers refer to as a Sidereal Day.
+Now wait a second, doesn’t that mean that a day is 4 minutes shorter than we think it is?
 You’d think that this time would add up, day by day, and within a few months, day would be night, and night would be day.

 It’s actually 365.2564 days.
 It’s this extra .2564 days that creates the need for a Leap Year once ever four years.
-That’s why we tack on an extra day in February every year divisible by 4 – 2004, 2008, 2012, etc. The exceptions to this rule is if the year in question is divisible by 100 (1900, 2100, etc)… unless it’s divisible by 400 (1600, 2000, etc).
+That’s why we tack on an extra day in February every four years – 2004, 2008, 2012, etc. The exceptions to this rule is if the year in question is divisible by 100 (1900, 2100, etc), unless it divisible by 400 (1600, 2000, etc).

-3753 Cruithne is 5 km across, and sometimes called Earth’s second moon.
+The asteroid known as 3753 Cruithne measures 5 km across, and is sometimes called “Earth’s second moon”.
 It doesn’t actually orbit the Earth, but has a synchronized orbit with our home planet.
-It has an orbit that makes it look like it’s following the Earth in orbit, but it’s actually following its own, distinct path around the Sun.
+It also has an orbit that makes it look like it’s following the Earth in orbit, but it’s actually following its own, distinct path around the Sun.

-2002 AA29 is only 60 meters across, and makes a horseshoe orbit around the Earth that brings it close to the planet every 95 years.
+Meanwhile, 2002 AA29 is only 60 meters across and makes a horseshoe orbit around the Earth that brings it close to the planet every 95 years.
 In about 600 years, it will appear to circle Earth in a quasi-satellite orbit.
 Scientists have suggested that it might make a good target for a space exploration mission.